 In the Port of Hamburg, Vattenfall commissioned such a storage facility in autumn 2016.
 It has a capacity of 2 MW and a storage capacity of around 2.8 MWh.
 The special thing about it: only discarded battery modules from electric vehicles are used, thereby giving them a second life.

 To realize the Second Life Batteries project, Vattenfall is working with three project partners: BMW supplies, controls and integrates batteries from its Active-e and i3 models.
 Bosch takes care of system development and integration of the batteries into the overall system.
-Vattenfall has provided the foundation and grid connection and is responsible for the operation of the facility and the marketing of the service provided.
+Vattenfall has provided the foundation and grid connection and is responsible for the operation of the facility.

 Potential: pilot project for a new business model